Embraer S.A.'s (ERJ) CEO Francisco Gomes Neto on Q1 2020 Results - Earnings Call Transcript

 Antonio Carlos Garcia

 Hey Myles, good morning.
-I would say the Q2 will be one of the best quarters for us, but then as we always do, we will recover in Q3 and Q4.
+I would say the Q2 will be also tough quarter for us, but then as we always do, we will recover in Q3 and Q4.
 I do see pressure in Q2, because we had the biggest impact of COVID on the cash flow side, and then like to see a recovery in Q3 and Q4, if nothing changed in the current scenario that we are leading right now.

 Myles Walton